louis-esco/top-curriculum/advanced_html_css/accessibility/accessible_colors.md

 The answer, by the way, is button 4.
 The image above is simulating achromatopsia, which is also known as total color blindness.
 This illustrates a key point when using color: <span id='color-information'>**you shouldn't use color alone to convey information**.</span> There may be exceptions where it's necessary to only use color, but generally you want to follow this rule.

-Let's look at another example.
+Let's look at another example, shall we.
 Let's say you want to create a form that has an instruction stating that required fields are indicated by red text.
 If a user is color blind or otherwise has difficulty telling some colors apart, having to rely solely on the color of this text can make it difficult or even impossible to perceive or operate the form.
 Instead of only using color, your form could indicate all required fields with red text and an asterisk:

 ![Conveying information with color](https://user-images.githubusercontent.com/70952936/125674026-9baafc58-2339-48f4-8b12-892375b87ad7.jpg)